by Will Liangco

 “Joolez”—the nickname alone makes my skin crawl—is a notorious character this side of the university.
 The way he massages his moustache as he listens to our compositions, or how he smiles and shows-off his nicotine-stained teeth to charm my vulnerable jailbait classmates, or grunts to express annoyance at the cheap twist at the end of a short story.
 He likes wearing a thin, fitting, green polo every day, making no effort to hide the beer belly and the beginning gynecomastia of a middle-aged professor.
 Two things disqualify him, though, from being a total gin-guzzling, gun-waving kontrabida side kick caricature—he speaks perfect English in a soothing, almost hypnotic voice, and he doesn’t wear Saudi-gold jewelry around his neck.

 “My short story is called ‘The Whimsicalization of Ever: In Praise of the Burning Bush’ ’’, Anna Marie starts to recite.
-It is the final session of the semester, with each student exposing to the class the story he or she has been working on while the audience bares their fangs to tear at it.
+It is the final session of the semester, with each student unveiling to the class the story he or she has been working on while the audience bares their fangs to tear at it.
 Anna Marie drags her chair towards the middle of the room, looking all nonchalant.
 “PUTA!”
-Trinia cries as she inadvertently drops her tin pencil case and a bunch of pens and pencils go rolling on the floor.
+Trinia cries as she inadvertently drops her tin pencil case, and a bunch of pens and pencils start rolling on the floor.
 “Sorry, sorry, thank you, thank you,” she whispers to everyone scampering to run for the pencils.

 “You guys better listen,” Joolez exclaims.
 “I’ve read The Whimsicalization of Ever: In Praise of the Burning Bush, and Anna Marie’s baby is fantastic!”
 Ten pairs of eyeballs make all sorts of calisthenics, ten eye brows shoot into outer space.

 So we listen to the story and it is by no means fantastic.
 It is about a provincial girl who goes to Manila to get a job, gets into prostitution, and discovers true love in the arms of a drug lord who is keeping a deadly secret—and that deadly secret is that he has a heart of gold.
 In terms of quality I would probably give it an “OK LANG!” rating, but as something to feed inquiring minds it is indeed… horrific.
-I shoot a glance at Rocky and hear the clunky Freudian gears in his head going into overdrive.
+I shoot a glance at Tom and hear the clunky Freudian gears in his head going into overdrive.

 “Just what is whimsicalization, who the heck is Ever, and what sort of sexual innuendo is praising the burning bush?”
 Pocholo, chinito Lacoste-wearing Atenean baskeball player blockmate # 8, asks.
 Anna Marie is about to respond when Joolez suddenly taps her on the shoulder and tells the class, stammering for the first time, “The title is obviously a reference to the underrated 80’s Hungarian novel…”